gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 a big fellow, gray with a black sock and a black dapple on his neck.

 "Sh," Cup hushed softly beside me.
 "Sh, sh, sh.
 Nothing to claw at you here, friend to the world.
 Nothing to claw at you here."
-I kept my mouth shut---you'd have to be three kinds of fool to get in the way when a Darpani is dealing with a horse.
+I kept my mouth shut—you'd have to be three kinds of fool to get in the way when a Darpani is dealing with a horse.